pasenidis/physicalib-cpp/README.md

 - [x] - Pressure (work in progress)
 - [x] - C++ Style Guidelines Enforcement

+## Compatibility
+At this moment, physicalib only works with Unix-like systems.
+Windows support will also be implemented at some point.

+## Dependencies
+- g++
+- standard c++ library

 ## Local Development
 ```
 git clone https://github.com/pasenidis/physicalib-cpp